 Aztec Meditation Ritual

-He chanted and sang in an ancient Aztec Nahuatl language paying tribute to the spirits, welcoming them in, and honoring them in prayer.
+He chanted and sang in an ancient Aztec Nahuatl language.
+He paid tribute to the spirits, welcoming them in, and honoring them in prayer.
 I closed my eyes and felt my heartbeat align with the beating of the drum.
 His song went on and on and we floated on its waves.

 The song ended after about 20 minutes, and Alejandro led us in healing meditation.
-He challenged us to think back to childhood and our happiest memories – to channel the spirit of our inner child and remember what our life’s joy was before any hurt or pain settled on us.
+He challenged us to think back to childhood and our happiest memories.
+We needed to channel the spirit of our inner child.
+We were asked to remember what our life’s joy was before any hurt or pain settled on us.

 A Shaman Awaits

-We gathered ourselves and made our way out of the cave, free of any heaviness we brought with us, free from fear.
-We took some things with us too.
-New beliefs, understanding and a connection to a bigger, more ancient world.
+We gathered ourselves and made our way out of the cave.
+Now, we were free of any heaviness we brought with us, free from fear.
+We took some things with us, too: new beliefs, understanding and a connection to a bigger, more ancient world.

 Back at the mouth of the cave, the Shaman awaited.